weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 - the `redirect_url` must have been [pre-registered](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest){:target="_blank"} with your token issuer.
 5. Go to the `auth_url` in your browser, and log in if prompted.
 If successful, the token issuer will redirect the browser to the `redirect_url`, with additional parameters that include an `id_token` parameter.
 6. Parse the `id_token` parameter value.
 This is your Bearer token.

-### OIDC support for Weaviate clients

-The latest versions (from mid-December 2022 and onwards) of Python, JavaScript, Go and Java Weaviate clients support OIDC authentication.
-If Weaviate is set up to use the `client credentials grant` flow as or `resource owner password flow`, the respective Weaviate client can instantiate a connection to Weaviate that incorporates the authentication flow.

-Please refer to the relevant documentation for each client for code examples.

 ### Code example